Tspirk12/Better-Combat-Disabler-Issue/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error

 **5. Crash Report or Logs**
-*Please paste your logs to pastebin.com or mclogs.com and share the link here, OR drop the file below.*
+*Please paste your logs to pastebin.com or mclogs.com and share the link here.*

-**6. Additional Context**
-*Add any other context or screenshots about the problem here.*